The History Of Alternative Currencies

 During the Renaissance period, official and centrally issued currencies gained more prominence and alternative issuers lost strength.
 Still, another form of currency gained popularity over the centuries—scrip.
 It’’s a term that etymologists say may have originated from “subscription receipt” or possibly from a variation on “scraps of paper.”7)Retrieved 3 January 2016 http://www.econ.tcu.edu/quinn/finhist/readings/Sylla.pdf

 Scrip was used to pay debts in the absence of official currencies, particularly by private companies in remote locations such as mining and logging camps.
 It was accepted by the issuer as payment for land, provisions and other material goods.
-Use of scrip gained special prominence in the colonization and settlement of the United States in the 18th and 19th centuries.8)Retrieved 3 January 2016 http://www.econ.tcu.edu/quinn/finhist/readings/Sylla.pdf
+Use of scrip gained special prominence in the colonisation and settlement of the United States in the 18th and 19th centuries.8)Retrieved 3 January 2016 http://www.econ.tcu.edu/quinn/finhist/readings/Sylla.pdf

 With the emergence of the industrial era, new attempts at creating parallel, non-government currencies appeared.
 Many of these flourished in the period following the Great Depression in the 1930s.